rsokl/Learning_Python/README.md

  All in all, I like to teach, I like to write, and I like Python, so this is a fun project for me to take on.
 I am building off of my experience teaching the Cog*Works 2017 BWSI course (which was awesome!) to help inform this work.

 # How To Contribute
 Contributions to this project are very welcome!
+I will be sure to credit any/all contributions (unless your want to remain anonymous).
 Some great ways to help out are to:
 - proofread (via [Pull Request](https://help.github.com/articles/creating-a-pull-request/))
 - write reading comprehension exercises (create a new [issue](https://github.com/LLrsokl/BWSI_2018/issues))
 - provide general feedback (create a new [issue](https://github.com/LLrsokl/BWSI_2018/issues))
 - "dummy test" assignments (create a new [issue](https://github.com/LLrsokl/BWSI_2018/issues))

 I have posted a number of "To-Do" tasks in this project's [issues](https://github.com/LLrsokl/BWSI_2018/issues) page, and I will be adding to these as this project progresses.
 Included are requests for proofreading and exercises.
+Please post within an issue if you are working on a to-do item, so multiple people don't end up working on the same task.
 General feedback on content is also hugely valuable, so feel free to open a new issue to provide your feedback on any of the material.

 [Here is a nice Markdown "cheat sheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for looking up how to make tables, code-blocks, etc., in Markdown.